sudojustin/pong/README.md

 - Select your desired platform to install and then download
 - Open Unity Hub, select the add dropdown menu, select add project from disk and find the folder the you cloned earlier

+- If you see missing TMP assets (e.g., text not rendering), go to Window > TextMeshPro > Import TMP Essentials and import them.

 ## Controls

 Space bar: pause/unpause game